 - Eat well.
 Going too long between meals can lead to irritability and can make people feel hangry (hungry and angry).
 Eating meals at regular intervals, about every 3-4 hours, helps keep moods more stable.
 Meals that include proteins, complex carbohydrates, and healthy fats provide satiety and help people maintain more level moods throughout the day.

 - Get a good night’s sleep.
 Lack of sleep can make depression symptoms worse.
 To help get the recommended 7-9 hours of sleep per night, try avoiding caffeine and alcohol, and follow a sleep schedule of going to bed and waking at consistent times.

 - Go outside.
 Getting out of the house and into the sunlight can work wonders for boosting the mood.
 There are many ways for seniors to have fun outdoors, such as going for a walk, visiting the park, gardening, eating on the patio, and playing golf.

 - Avoid alcohol.
 Alcohol affects sleep, worsens depression symptoms, and interacts with many medications.

 If an older loved one in your life is feeling depressed, you can help them by listening and offering support.
 Family caregivers can also help by encouraging the senior to see a doctor to determine if symptoms are a result of depression.
 Then, encourage the person you love to follow through with the doctor’s treatment recommendations and any lifestyle changes that may be helpful.

 Abrio Home Care is available with personalized in-home caregiving services that enable seniors to live meaningful and joyful lives within the comfort of home.
 Our caregivers can provide companionship services for fun outings, transportation, and the enjoyment of hobbies, games, or conversations.
-We hope you will contact us at 877-71-ABRIO or online to learn more about our compassionate elder care in Prescott and throughout many other areas in Arizona.
+We hope you will contact us at 877-71-ABRIO or online to learn more about our compassionate caregivers in Phoenix and throughout many other areas in Arizona.